acaia/acaia_sdk_ios/README.md

+# Important note:
+We are adding support for more scale models (PEARLS, CINCO, PYXIS) Until this README is updated with details, please consider any commits as test only

 # Acaia SDK for iOS

 This repository contains binary precompiled SDK for iOS, with support for the Acaia Lunar and Pearl scales.